tarasowski/backend/dynamodb/000_database_introduction.md

     + Represented by a dashed line
     + Also used between strong entities

-- All ID-dependent entities are weak entities, but there are other entities that are wek but not ID-dependent
+- All ID-dependent entities are weak entities, but there are other entities that are weak but not ID-dependent
-- A non-ID-dependent weak entity many have a sginel or composite key, but the key of th parent entity will be a foreign key within the weak entity.
+- A non-ID-dependent weak entity many have a single or composite key, but the key of the parent entity will be a foreign key within the weak entity.

 ![Example](./images/id-weak.png)

-### Different Type of Relatinship between Entities
+### Different Type of Relationship between Entities

 - Subtype Entities:
     + A subtype entity is a special case of another entity (which is called its supertype)